 All evaluation windows close before final exams.

 All course evaluations use a set of core questions: https://oirsa.lehigh.edu/core-questions.
-Note that TAs and instructors of Practicum courses are evaluated using a slightly different set of core questions.
+As discussed above, TAs and instructors of Practicum courses are evaluated using a slightly different set of core questions.

 In the Fall and Spring semesters, instructors are able to request custom questions in addition to the set of core questions being asked.
 The custom questions can be single-choice, multiple-choice, or open-ended text.
-These custom questions have to be sent to OIRSA before a specific date communicated earlier, usually about a month before the start of the evaluations.
+These custom questions have to be sent to OIRSA before a term-specific date, usually about a month before the start of the evaluations.

 Administering the evaluations